-This workshop introduces participants to the Results-Based Accountability™ (RBA) framework.
+This workshop introduces participants to the Results-Based Accountability™ (RBA) framework (also Outcome-Based Accountability – OBA).
 Participants will learn the concepts of RBA and how it is applied to both cross-community quality of life improvements and the management of programs, agencies, and service systems.
 The full day workshop includes hands-on exercises in identifying performance measures and getting from talk to action in an hour (The Turn the Curve exercise).
 (Note: there are two Turn the Curve exercises, one for Population quality of life and one for Program/Service Performance.
 Organizers should generally decide on one or the other, based on which is of greater importance to the group.
-It is also possible to allow participants to choose.
+It is also possible to allow participants to choose between the two.
 See notes below.)

 - Powerpoint: LCD projector (and plan for a backup if possible).
 It is not necessary to provide a computer.
 The presenter will bring a laptop.
 No need to provide a separate projector if the room has a built-in projector.